 Nora is…well, different.
-She doesn’t fit in and she doesn’t hang out which makes her a perfect target.
-It’s hard to make friends when you are the bull’s-eye of every practical joke in school - other people avoid her, just out of self preservation.
+She doesn’t fit in and she doesn’t hang out which makes her perfect target.
+It’s hard to make friends when you are the bull’s-eye of every practical joke in school - other people avoid her, just out of self-preservation.
 Nora is lonely; so lonely she invents a friend named, Indi.
 Everything changes, as life does when you have a real friend, and for the first time Nora is happy.
-Until Nora’s mother notices Nora talking to herself and sends her straight to the school councilor Mr. Little.
+Until people start to notice Nora talking to herself, including the school councilor Mr. Little.

 The ultimate game of cat-and-mouse is played out in a cozy English country house owned by celebrated mystery writer, Andrew Wyke.
 Invited guest Milo Tindle, a young rival who shares not only Wyke's love of the game but also his wife, has come to lay claim.
 Revenge is devised and murders plotted as the two plan the ultimate whodunnit.

 Brian Dowd has spent the last 10 years of his life wrestling with an unrequited "something" for his best friend's sister, who happens to live next door.
 But each and every time he's spoken with Beth Finnegan for more than 30 seconds, he's ended up with his foot planted firmly in his mouth.
 Now, Brian's time is about to run out.
 With recent news that Jerry Finnegan's sister is getting married, the time has come for him to put up or shut up.
 Like John Wayne in The High and the Mighty, Brian has reached the point of no return.
 What's he got to lose--except the love of his life!